 Yes!
 I think that is all!
 Hurray!
 Carry on.

-Rachael wrote up my No Shit! story today on her blog, and mentioned asking whether there were other Esmat stories.
+Alex wrote up my No Shit! story today on their blog, and mentioned asking whether there were other Esmat stories.
 Which there are.
 (Including a goddamned novel-in-progress.)
 In honor of the occasion and for anyone else who is curious, here’s a brief introduction to the universe of those stories, which I call the KinVerse.

 A former riverboat smuggler, a war criminal, and an extraterrestrial machine intelligence walk into a bar.